How Christina Henderson won a D.C. Council seat: Outreach to women, moderate police views and a positive campaign

 Henderson was endorsed by the editorial board of The Washington Post (which operates independently of news reporters), and by Council member Mary M. Cheh (D), who represents high-turnout Ward 3.

 The only major candidate who did not have name recognition from previous runs for office, Henderson juggled campaigning with her work in the office of Senate Minority Leader Charles E. Schumer (D-N.Y.) and with caring for her toddler daughter.
-Many voters said they were drawn to her knowledge of child care and educational needs in the District, and because she is a Black woman.
+Many voters said they were drawn to her knowledge of child care and educational needs in the District and because she is a Black woman.

-“Her stance was a lot on child care and early childhood development,” said Regina Walgamott, who took her five-month-old son Wesley in a stroller to put her ballot in the dropbox at Eastern Market.
+“Her stance was a lot on child care and early childhood development,” said Regina Walgamott, who took her 5-month-old son, Wesley, in a stroller to put her ballot in the drop box at Eastern Market.

 Beza Debru, a graduate student at George Washington University, called Lazere the choice of her head, with his lengthy record of activism, but Henderson the choice of her heart.
 “She’s young, up and coming.
 She’s also Black,” he said.
 “You just have to invest in people and see where they land.”